 The cool, clear waters of Hampshire's chalk streams support a range of wonderful wildlife, from brown trout and water voles to kingfishers and damselflies.
 But these important habitats, closely entwined with the lives of their human neighbours, need treating with care if they are to remain healthy.
 In the village of Cheriton, residents have just taken another step towards keeping their stream that way.

-The flowers will start to bloom in spring and bring a splash of colour to the village throughout the summer.
-Around this time, the volunteers and schoolchildren will head back out to add valerian, small scabious, meadow crane's-bill, and other stream-friendly wildflower species.
+The flowers will bloom over the spring and summer, after which the volunteers and schoolchildren will head back out for another session.
 They hope to continue planting each year, in order to further support this precious habitat.
 This initiative forms part of the Watercress and Winterbournes Landscape Partnership Scheme - learn more about how the planting is going.